How Do You Build a Permission-Aware Enterprise RAG System to Chat With SharePoint, SMB Drives, and S3?

 Connectors and Indexers

+A strong permission aware RAG deployment typically includes five pieces.
 It starts with connectors that speak the language of your storage sources.
-Think SMB shares, SharePoint libraries, S3 buckets, and their cousins.
+Think SMB shares, SharePoint libraries, S3 buckets, Google Drive, and their cousins.
 The indexer scans those locations on a schedule, respecting permissions and skipping the junk.

-It extracts text from PDFs, presentations, and images with OCR, then standardizes everything into a clean, searchable representation.
+Second, extraction and chunking.
+It extracts text from PDFs, presentations, and images with OCR, then standardizes everything into a clean, searchable representation, while identifying sensitive information and sensitive data that must stay within security boundaries.
 Done well, this step already feels like tidying the garage and finally labeling the mystery boxes.

 Vectorization and Retrieval

-Next comes vectorization.
+Third, vectorization.
 Each document or chunk becomes an embedding that captures semantic meaning instead of brittle keyword matches.
 When someone asks a question, the system retrieves the most relevant chunks across sources and returns them as context to the model.
+Each chunk enters a vector store so the system can locate semantically relevant documents.
+Many teams use a vector database to support fast filtering and vector similarity search.

 This is retrieval augmented generation in practice.
+The vector store becomes the backbone of the RAG pipeline.
 The trick is to chunk wisely.
 Too small and you lose context.
 Too large and you drown the model in filler.
-Aim for self-contained bites that read like a helpful paragraph instead of a stray sentence on a PowerPoint slide.
+Aim for self-contained bites, like document ID, ownership, and department tags, that read like a helpful paragraph instead of a stray sentence on a PowerPoint slide.

 Orchestration, Policies, and Guardrails

-Around the retrieval core sits an orchestration layer.
+Fourth, around the retrieval core sits an orchestration layer.
 It handles prompt templates, token budgeting, response shaping, and policy enforcement.
 It also logs every step for later audits.
+The RAG pipeline identifies relevant documents, performs authorization checks, and returns only authorized documents.
 Guardrails can enforce tone, forbid speculative answers for regulated categories, and stop the model from inventing citations.
 The best systems make these controls boring and predictable, which is a compliment in production environments.

 Security, Compliance, and Governance